mirham/KillSwitch/README.md

 ## Compatibility

-This application is compatible with macOS 14.0 and above.
+This application is compatible with macOS 15.0 and above.
+All versions below 3.0 are compatible with macOS 14.0.
+Version [2.6](https://github.com/mirham/KillSwitch/releases/tag/2.6) is the last compatible version for macOS 14.0 and will only be upgraded by request.

 ## Installation